 You can tell a lot about a sleeping bag by looking into the sleeping bag brand.
 Brands have become recognizable for using certain fabrics, proprietary insulation materials, shapes, or extra features in their sleeping bags.
 Each brand caters to a different section of the market.

-From affordable synthetic sacks for music festivals to ultralight goose-down sleeping bags for long-distance trails, there are many different models and brands of sleeping bag out there.
+From affordable synthetic sleeping bags for music festivals to ultralight goose-down sleeping bags for long-distance trails, there are many different models and brands of sleeping bag out there.

-To help you find the perfect sack for your next adventure, we’ll cover the best sleeping bag brands on the market.
+To help you find the perfect sleeping bag for your next adventure, we’ll cover the best sleeping bag brands on the market.